2004 Fiesta Bowl

 The 2004 Tostitos Fiesta Bowl, played on January 2, 2004, was the 33rd edition of the Fiesta Bowl.
 The game pitted #7 Ohio State against #8 Kansas State.
 It was a match-up between a perennial powerhouse in Ohio State, and a school that was only recently accustomed to winning in Kansas State.
-Despite Kansas State's historically losing record, head coach Bill Snyder had turned around the program in the decade before the bowl game, and K-State was actually making its second Fiesta Bowl appearance in 7 years.
+Despite Kansas State's historically losing record, head coach Bill Snyder had turned around the program in the decade before the bowl game, and K-State was making its second Fiesta Bowl appearance in 7 years.